2ndWatch/Platform-MCS-Automation-ROC-CloudHealth-Report/README.md

 - You will probably also not need the `puppeteer` dependency mentioned in the `aws-azure-login` installation instructions, as this is for a GUI interface.

 ## Usage

+Downloaded Cloud Health reports should go in the `cloudhealth` directory.
+Those downloaded files must adhere to the following naming conventions:
+- _insert naming conventions_

 This program is best run in its own virtual environment, to keep environment variables and authentication information segregated from the rest of your operating system.
 I run it from the terminal in my IDE.